 On 26 June 2017 changes were made to UK anti-money laundering measures to help prevent money laundering and terrorist financing.
 It increases the transparency of who owns and controls companies in the UK.
 This legislation made changes to current requirements about people with significant control (PSC) information.

-From 26 June PSC information isn’t updated on the confirmation statement (CS01).
-Instead, you need to tell us on forms PSC01 to PSC09 whenever there’s a change.
-You have 14 days to update your register and another 14 days to send the information to us.
+PSC information isn’t updated on the confirmation statement (CS01).
+Instead, you need to tell us whenever there’s a change.
+You have 14 days to update your register and another 14 days to send us your information.

 Changes to exemptions